normen/whatscli/README.md

 - Only lists contacts that have been messaged on phone
 - Only fetches a few messages for last contacted
-- To display names they have to be entered through the `/name` command for each contact
+- To display names they have to be entered through the `/name TheName` command for each contact
 - Not configurable at all
 - Leaves its config files in your home folder
 - FaceBook obviously doesn't endorse or like these kinds of apps and they're likely to break when they change stuff in their web app